 One awesome property owner invited me to photograph his home, the Hulburt School in Linn County.
 He’d restored it since the 1970s, and even brought out an album of original students and restoration photos to show off.

 Tiny pieces of the past remain if you care to look hard enough.
-Students and visitors have left their marks over the years.
+Students and visitors have left their marks on Oregon history over the years.

 Sometimes it’s possible to track down vintage images of school buildings that are still standing.
 Freezeout School in Wallowa County looks to be almost unchanged over a century later, except the front door is no longer white.

 People and property owners have looked at me like I’m crazy.
 “Why would a young woman be interested in an old schoolhouse?”
 There’s no simple answer.
 The history, of course.
-Perhaps grasping at a time gone by, and also the need to document what’s slipping away from us.
+Perhaps grasping at a time gone by, and also the need to document the Oregon History slipping away from us.

 As of writing this blog post I’ve photographed more than 250 old school buildings and pioneer churches around the state of Oregon.
 There are over 700 additional locations I have marked on my digital maps to visit and photograph next.
 My journey is far from over, but I’ll keep searching until each one is documented.

-To see all of the building images I’ve collected, please visit my website here:
+To see all of the building images I’ve collected and more photographs of Oregon history, please visit my website here: